Motorola International 3200

 The Motorola International 3200 was the first digital hand-held mobile telephone introduced in 1992, along with the more compact 5200, 5080, 7200 and 7500 "flip phones" introduced in 1994.
 It was preceded by the International 1000 and 2000 GSM phones, quite big (small portable suitcase), and although being the first GSM portable phones, they were not GSM certified, therefore couldn't be officially connected to the network (first to be certified was Orbitel TPU 900).

 The International 3200 was designed to substitute the phones using the original analog cell technology developed in the late 1960s and early 1970s and first commercially available in 1983.
-Because of the 3200's GSM technology, units still operates on any current 900 MHz GSM networks operating to this day (not with 3G SIM's).
+Because of the 3200's GSM technology, units still operate on any current 900 MHz GSM networks operating to this day (not with 3G SIMs).

 Features

 Like other mobile phones that preceded it, the 3200's shape (and size) resembled an elongated brick, with the numeric buttons on the narrow side, along with the earphone and microphone.
 In Germany, it was called knochen, due to the resemblance in shape between it and a bone.
 Designed to work solely in the GSM 900 MHz band, the flexible "rubber duck" antenna was two-thirds as long as the phone's case.
 The phone contained 21 buttons — the standard number pad, plus nine others: